Welcome to the OAVT Rabies Response Program (RRP) Public Health Unit (PHU) Portal

 Looking for more information about rabies?
 Visit our Rabies Resources page.

-*NEW* Coming April 2017 the "Rabies Insider" a seasonal newsletter designed for PHU staff.
+The "Rabies Insider" is a seasonal newsletter designed for PHU staff.
 Submission tips and rabies information brought to your email inbox quarterly to help you with your rabies specimen submissions.